Oplia512/TicTacToeProject/README.md

 6. Open command line and type `java -jar TicTacToe-1.0-SNAPSHOT.jar`

 What already has been implemented:
-1. Player vs player game
+1. Player vs player ticTacToeGame
 2. Player's score is stored
 3. Player can start multiple games
 4. Player can determine how big the board is